Massachusetts Institute of Technology logo

 Key Highlights

-• Affiliated with 105 Nobel laureates, 26 Turing Award winners, and 8 Fields Medalists (as of October 2024).
+• Home to 105 Nobel laureates, 26 Turing Award winners, and 8 Fields Medalists affiliated as alumni, faculty, or researchers.

-• Pioneering contributions in computer science, artificial intelligence, biotechnology, and major "big science" initiatives like the Apollo program and LIGO.
+• Pioneered advancements in computer science, artificial intelligence, biotechnology, and large-scale scientific projects like LIGO.

-• Played a significant role as the nation's largest non-industrial R&D contractor during World War II.
+• Became the nation's largest non-industrial R&D contractor during World War II, driving significant technological development.

 Timeline